 Mirror, mirror on the wall, who’s the ‘grammest of them all?
-Instagram, with its celebration of breathtaking imagery and self-expression, seems custom-made for the beauty world.
+Instagram, with its celebration of breathtaking imagery and self-expression, seems custom-made for the beauty world — especially today’s discerning Millennial and Gen Z shoppers.
 Beauty brands couldn’t agree more.

-According to this Statista study, 96% of beauty brands are using the platform.
-Their reasons for using Instagram go beyond form and function.
+According to this Statista study, 96% of beauty brands are using Instagram.
+Their reasons for using the platform go beyond form and function.
 Our Shopper Story report showed that shoppers who use a variety of devices, channels, and platforms are more valuable, spending 22% more online and 3% more offline.

 1. Glossier: Make friends with your followers.